 Note: Food premises must not commence operation prior to receiving permission from Council's Environmental Health Department and a certificate of Food Act Registration.

-Full implementation of your food safety program, including the maintenance of specified records is a minimum legal requirement under section 19D of the Food Act 1984.
-Failure to maintain such records can be deemed grounds for suspension or revocation of your current Food Act Registration, which would in effect; cease you from trading legally.
+Food premises are required to demonstrate the FSP in action at the business.
+Full implementation of your FSP, including the maintenance of specified records is a minimum legal requirement under section 19D of the Food Act 1984.
+Failure to maintain such records can be deemed grounds for suspension or revocation of your current Food Act registration, which would in effect; cease you from trading.
 A template for a records books is available here.